wri/comms-dev-documentation/vendor-requirements/gdpr.md

 -----------------------------

 To use Google Analytcs Consent Mode (https://developers.google.com/tag-platform/devguides/privacy#consent_mode), load this script at the top of the page (before Analytics or Osano scripts).
 IMPORTANT: Consent Mode will need to be enabled in Google Analytics and in the Osano dashboard.
 By itself it will block Analytics from tracking effectively.
-In addition the following scripts from Google need to be set as "essential" in the Osano script manager when using Consent Mode: "google-analytics\.com" and "googletagmanager\.com".
+In addition these 4 scripts from Google need to be categorized as "essential" in the Osano script manager when using Consent Mode: "google-analytics\.com". "googletagmanager\.com", "google\.com", and "googleapis\.com".

 ```
 <script>